Games & Quizzes

 /dräpt/

 having fallen or been allowed to fall vertically.
-To drive someone to a place and then drive away.
+To decide to stop something.

 /rēCH/

 act of reaching out with one's arm.
-To extend a hand or arm to touch or take something.
+To be long enough to get to a certain place.

 /ˈsīəntəst/